-- 3.2.2.
+3.2.2.
 Compressed decorated interval arithmetic.
 An implementation may support the compressed arithmetic sub-profile of the set-based flavor.
-If compressed arithmetic is supported, it shall be as described in §11.10, in particular the implementation shall: - provide an inquiry function to distinguish between intervals and decorations; - provide a constructor for compressed intervals for each threshold value; - provide a conversion function from compressed intervals to decorated intervals of the parent type; - follow a worst case semantic for all arithmetic operations on compressed intervals; and - provide compressed arithmetic implementations of the required operations in §12.12. - 3.3.
+If compressed arithmetic is supported, it shall be as described in §11.10, in particular the implementation shall:

+- provide an enquiry function to distinguish between intervals and decorations; - provide a constructor for compressed intervals for each threshold value; - provide a conversion function from compressed intervals to decorated intervals of the parent type; - follow a worst case semantic for all arithmetic operations on compressed intervals; Clause B7 contains sample operation tables that satisfy this semantic; and - provide compressed arithmetic implementations of the required operations in §12.12.

+3.3.
 Conformance claim.
-An implementation may claim its conformance to this standard in the following way.
+An implementation may claim its conformance to this standard in the following way

 [Name of implementation and version] is conforming to the P1788 Standard for Interval Arithmetic, version XX.
-It is conforming to the set-based flavor with 754-conformance for [list of 754-conforming supported interval types] and [with / without] compressed arithmetic.
-Additionally it provides [list of non-standard flavors].
+It is conforming to the set-based flavor with 754-conformance for list of 754-conforming supported interval types and with / without compressed arithmetic.
+Additionally it provides list of non-standard flavors.